 Prioritizing RFPs based on the ability to win (and aligning to the company’s key objectives) has enabled Alight’s proposal team to influence a significant amount of income for the business.

-Maintain Content Through A Centralized Source of Truth (RFP Library)
+#2 RFP Process Best Practice: Maintain Content Through A Centralized Source of Truth

 Between 2018 and 2021, Alight underwent nine acquisitions.
 With each acquisition, more proposal professionals were integrated into Val’s global proposal team.